-How to Write Helpful Release Notes (+Examples, Tips, Tools)
+How to Write Helpful Release Notes (+5 Examples)

 For many, release notes are extremely technical documents that are drawn up by developers for developers.
 However, if you take a user-centric approach to release notes, it provides an opportunity to drive awareness of new features and showcase the value of your product.